PMTUD is broken for NATed traffic

 - Subject changed from enabling pf breaks PMTUD to PMTUD is broken for NATed traffic

 no change.
 I did confirm it's specific to NATed traffic and updated subject accordingly.
 Send any packet > egress interface's MTU with pf enabled where it's NATing the traffic, and you get no reply (and it doesn't leave any other interface on the box either).
 Turn off NAT, or disable pf, and you get the appropriate dest unreachable, frag needed reply.

-#3 Updated by Chris Buechler almost 4 years ago
+#3 Updated by Chris Buechler about 4 years ago

 Additional data point.
 This seemingly isn't an issue in stock FreeBSD 10-STABLE.
 One I had handy: